and the calm is deep where the quiet waters flow

 “You didn’t know?”
 Jin Ling replied.
 Though his eyes were still angry, his eagerness to answer the other boy made him look a little childish, a little arrogant.
 Lan Jingyi seemed used to it, judging by the huff he let out before Jin Ling was even done speaking.
 “Little Uncle still promises to pay whoever hands him the Yiling Patriarch handsomely.”

 “I thought the Yiling Patriarch was dead.
-Everyone saw him die, didn’t they?”
+Everyone saw his corpse, didn’t they?”

 “You can never know for sure, with such a demon.”